ThoSe1990/anoEngine/README.md

 ### Chess Example

 By running `make run_chess` the Chessgame starts.
-It's a C++ implementation which uses the ezEngine.
+It's a C++ implementation which uses the anoEngine.
 All game rules aren' implemented.
 A running game looks like:

 ![first setup](./screenshots/default_setup.PNG)
 ![game running](./screenshots/chessgame.PNG)